vroncevic/dist_py_module/README.md

 # Distributing Python Modules, Generate Module setup.py.

+dist_py_module is toolset for generating setup.py for pyp.

+Developed in python code: 100%.

 The README is used to introduce the modules and provide instructions on how to install the modules, any machine dependencies it may have and any other information that should be provided before the modules are installed.